 During the winter, outdoor plants need to have a dormancy period where they are placed in a cold room — between 33 and 40 degrees Fahrenheit.
 An unheated garage works well for storing these trees, or they can be buried outside in their pots.

 When the weather begins to warm up, gradually bring the plants outside and start exposing them to moderate amounts of sun.

 Now that you know all about properly caring for a Bonsai tree, it’s time to get your own!

 Tiny Trees offers a number of indoor and outdoor Bonsai trees for sale.
-Buy at our secure site or order by telephone on 01952 327898.
+Buy at our secure site or order by telephone.
 Call us now!